melanielochrie/homework05-melanielochrie-main/Report.md

     ```

 * What is the output of the code above?
+(3, [1, 2, 3], [4, 5, 6])
+(3, [100, 2, 3], [4, 5, 6])

 ## Deeper Thinking

 We talked a lot about immutable and mutable.
 Why would this matter?
 Take a moment to describe in your own words why computers would care.
 Pay particular attention to how computers store data in memory, and how making something immutable may help with that storage.
 ---
+Mutability matters because it affects how data is stored and handled in memory.
+When something is mutable, like a list, Python has to keep track of where it is stored so it can be changed later.
+That means the same list can be updated without created a new copy each time.
+When something is immutable, Python stores it in a fixed way.
+Meaning, if you try to change it, Python makes a brand-new object in memory instead of editing the old. one.
+This is matters becase it makes immutable objects safer to use because you know they can't be accidentally changed in a program.
+It also helps manage memory efficiently within Python because it can reuse the same value in multiple places without making copies.

 ---